-Poverty & Financial Inclusion

-Impact on Staff Impact on Cu stomers Yes ○ No ● Yes O No

-Please explain the impact

-External factors such as the increase in gas prices, food, national insurance etc have already had a significant impact on households, especially those most vulnerable.
+Poverty & Financial Inclusion Impact on Staff Impact on Customers • Yes O No Yes O No Please explain the impact External factors such as the increase in gas prices, food, national insurance etc have already had a significant impact on households, especially those most vulnerable.
 We have had to increase Council Tax and the Social Care precept, increase other fees and charges across the Council like for parking, for bereavement and registry office services, bring in the Clean Air Zone charge etc all to help us support services.
 In mitigation we have increased the hardship fund again to 2 million overall to protect those on the lowest incomes, however struggling households will still be impacted by these changes.

-People- Children and Young People

-- Reducing or ceasing the Children's Involvement Team would have longer term impacts for a very vulnerable cohort including financial inclusion and not being in poverty. - No Recourse to Public Funds Teams works with some of the most financially excluded.
+People- Children and Young People Reducing or ceasing the Children's Involvement Team would have longer term impacts for a very vulnerable cohort including financial inclusion and not being in poverty.
+No Recourse to Public Funds Teams works with some of the most financially excluded.

-- Cancellation of the Children's University special projects with AESSEAL which engages children and young people from disadvantaged backgrounds will be negatively impacted potentially leading to gaps in their learning and the development of the essential life skills they need to succeed. - There are potential negative financial impacts on staff who are made redundant through the MER or end up in lower paid or no employment. - There are potential increased negative financial inclusion and poverty impacts on young people in the longer term due to offending/reoffending on account of reduced interaction with Youth Justice Services. - There are likely to be positive financial impact for staff getting the Support Worker roles which are more likely to be filled by women/BME. - A reduction in the incentives on Apprentice 100 could potentially impact on young people entering and progressing within the labour market if less employers access the Scheme.

-- The revenue spend on improving air quality and meeting the transport objectives should benefit everyone, but in particular those living in poorer areas, due to the disproportionate impact poor air quality has on the health and wellbeing of these communities. - Temporary Accommodation by ensuring that we are actioning customers housing benefit claims for Temporary Accommodation (TA) at the earliest possible opportunity and at a greater volume we anticipate that fewer TA customers will fall into arrears for their TA accommodation.
-This has net benefits to customers when they are seeking long term housing and minimising customer exposure to debt is linked to improved mental and physical wellbeing outcomes. - Increase fees in relation to cremation, burial and memorial services Funerals are known to be a difficult expense for many bereaved families.
+There are potential negative financial impacts on staff who are made redundant through the MER or end up in lower paid or no employment.
+There are potential increased negative financial inclusion and poverty impacts on young people in the longer term due to offending/reoffending on account of reduced interaction with Youth Justice Services. • There are likely to be positive financial impact for staff getting the Support Worker roles which are more likely to be filled by women/BME. • A reduction in the incentives on Apprentice 100 could potentially impact on young people entering and progressing within the labour market if less employers access the Scheme.
+Place • The revenue spend on improving air quality and meeting the transport objectives should benefit everyone, but in particular those living in poorer areas, due to the disproportionate impact poor air quality has on the health and wellbeing of these communities. • Temporary Accommodation - by ensuring that we are actioning customers housing benefit claims for Temporary Accommodation (TA) at the earliest possible opportunity and at a greater volume we anticipate that fewer TA customers will fall into arrears for their TA accommodation.
+This has net benefits to customers when they are seeking long term housing and minimising customer exposure to debt is linked to improved mental and physical wellbeing outcomes.
+Increase fees in relation to cremation, burial and memorial services - Funerals are known to be a difficult expense for many bereaved families.
 Increasing fees could make this financial pressure greater.
 People on certain benefits can apply for a Funeral Expenses Payment to help cover some of the funeral costs therefore this increase may particularly affect those on low income where there is no Estate.
-Increasing fees may limit what some people are able to afford. - Charging for vehicles that are non-compliant may have a detrimental financial impact.
-For drivers that will pay charges to enter the CAZ, support will be available in the form of loans or grants towards the cost of upgrading or retrofitting a vehicle. - Increase in fees and charges Parking Services however the increase is low in line with the retail price index.
+Increasing fees may limit what some people are able to afford. • Charging for vehicles that are non-compliant may have a detrimental financial impact.
+For drivers that will pay charges to enter the CAZ, support will be available in the form of loans or grants towards the cost of upgrading or retrofitting a vehicle.
+Increase in fees and charges Parking Services however the increase is low in line with the retail price index.
+Resources There are currently approximately 46,600 households who receive Council Tax Support, and of these approximately 27,900 are of working age.